A predator-prey model with age-structured role reversal: Numerics

 {This lifespan $L = 30$ is large enough so that the predator's age density is negligibly small at $\tau = L$. }

 The initial condition for the prey is set to

 The initial age density for the predator is chosen to be

-These settings leave us with 15 parameters in Table \ref{table2}. {The selected parameter values, when applicable, are borrowed from Ref.~\cite{LLW2022} and are not attached to any particular predator-prey ecosystem.
+These settings leave us with 15 parameters { whose biological meaning and values are listed} in Table \ref{table2}. {The selected parameter values, when applicable, are borrowed from ~(\cite{LLW2022}) and are not attached to any particular predator-prey system.
 The value of $b$, the consumption rate of prey by adult predators, is increased from 0.4 to 0.8.
 The ranges for the parameters are chosen around those selected values to keep the order of magnitude of the selected value.
 The exception is the smoothness parameter of the indicator function $\nu$.
 When $\nu = 100$, the indicator function is almost the Heaviside function.
-When $\nu = 10$, it is slightly smoother.
-When $\nu = 1$, it is changes gradually.
-For example, $\varphi_{\tau\ge 1}(\tau = 0)$ takes values of approximately $0.27$, $4.5\cdot10^{-5}$, and $3.7\cdot10^{-44}$ for $\nu = 1$, 10, and 100 respectively.}
+When $\nu = 1$, it changes gradually.
+For example, {$\varphi_{\{\tau\ge 1\}}(0)$} takes values of approximately $0.27$ and $3.7\cdot10^{-44}$ for $\nu = 1$ and 100, respectively.}